lumeland/blog/posts/lume-3.md

 will be loaded as the CSS and JS code for the component.
 This makes the creation of components more ergonomic, especially for cases with a lot of CSS and JS code.

+Additionally, it's possible to add a `script.ts` file instead `script.js` to use TypeScript.
+Lume will compile it to JavaScript automatically.

 ### Default data in components